brillout/libassert/readme.md

 # `@brillout/assert`

-Assertion library that features:
+JavaScript assertion library that features:
+- Different assertion types.
+- Works in Node.js and in the browser.
 - Readable assertion failure messages.
-- Different assertion types.

 The assertion types are: